Where Do Dialog Intelligibility Problems Originate?

 Performer

-The performer (actor, artist, commentator or speaker) can be a primary source of dialogue intelligibility issues.
+The performer (actor, artist, commentator or speaker) can be a primary source of dialog intelligibility issues.
 Typical examples include:

 Poor articulation